-Skills Tasmania acknowledges that in some instances, the costs associated with the delivery of training can exceed the subsidy normally paid via the variable pricing model (see page 10 - Training Requested Table).
+Skills Tasmania acknowledges that in some instances, the costs associated with the delivery of training can exceed the subsidy normally paid via the variable pricing model.

-This is particularly so if the delivery of the program is challenging, e.g. in a regional or remote area, the cohort has additional needs or challenges.
+This is particularly so if the delivery of the program is challenging, e.g. in a regional or remote area or the cohort has additional needs.